-- From Conan-center: - mingw_installer/1.0@conan/stable: MinGW compiler installer as a Conan package. - msys2 installer/latest@bincrafters/stable: MSYS2 subsystem as a Conan package. - cygwin_installer/2.9.0@bincrafters/stable: Cygwin subsystem as a Conan package.
+- From Conan-center: - mingw installer/1.0@conan/stable: MinGW compiler installer as a Conan package. - msys2/20190524@: MSYS2 subsystem as a Conan package (Conan Center Index). - cygwin_installer/2.9.0@bincrafters/stable: Cygwin subsystem as a Conan package.

 For example, create a profile and name it msys2_mingw with the following contents: